 Having talked about the importance of content and career mobility, managerial involvement and learner, manager and stakeholder feedback are vital.
 Learning has to be fun and consumer-oriented with clarity on the expected performance and business outcomes.

 As our expert speakers' highlighted, learning is a critical enabler in the success of any enterprise as we embrace the future of work.
 The evolution of L&D strategies is the face of the evolution of any organisation, which is why this conversation comes to us at an opportune time.
-To catch the complete conversation between our expert panelists Sujay Bhat & Anung Anindita and get access to more actionable insights, you can follow the link here.
+To catch the complete conversation between our expert panelists Sujay Bhat & Anung Anindita and get access to more actionable insights, you can watch the video below.